Robust estimation of risks from small samples: Examples

-Bayesian interval sampling has been used to analyse the data in Table \ref{tab:smallData}, using the bounds $I=[0,\infty)$.
-The population parameters initially considered were the median and the mean, resulting in the probability boxes in Figs. \ref{fig:median} and \ref{fig:mean}.
-The figures also illustrate the construction of 90\% credible intervals for both parameters.

-We note that the probability box for the median (Fig.~\ref{fig:median}) is well-behaved and results in a finite interval estimate.
-In contrast, the equivalent result for the mean (Fig.~\ref{fig:mean}) does not result in a finite interval estimate.
-This is caused by the lower bound distribution for the mean, which has a constant value of $\underline{F}_{\mu}(x)=0$.
+Bayesian Interval Sampling was used to analyse the data in Table \ref{tab:smallData}, using the bounds $I=[0,\infty)$.
+The population parameters considered were the median and the mean, resulting in the probability boxes in Figure~\ref{fig:median}.
+The probability box for the median (right) is well-behaved and results in a finite interval estimate.
+In contrast, the equivalent analysis for the mean (left) does not result in a finite interval estimate.
+This is caused by the lower bound distribution for the mean, which has a constant value of $F_{\mu^{\mathrm{max}}}=0$.
 This perhaps surprising result is a consistent outcome of our robust approach.
-We have made no explicit assumption on the long tail behaviour of $F^*_X(x)$, other than a data-driven bound on the total probability mass in the tail.
-Therefore we cannot rule out the existence of a small probability mass at $x \to +\infty$, which gives an arbitrarily large contribution to the mean.
-This result also reflects the common knowledge that the mean is not a robust statistic, whereas the median is.
+No assumption was made on the long tail behaviour of $F^*_X(x)$, other than a data-driven bound on the probability $Pr(X > x_{(n)})$.
+Therefore one cannot rule out the existence of a small probability mass at $x \to +\infty$, which makes an arbitrarily large contribution to the mean.
+This result also reflects the common understanding that the mean is not a robust statistic, whereas the median is.
+Further examples for the Value at Risk (VaR) and truncated mean are included in the Supplementary Materials, Section S2.

-As we cannot derive robust bounds on the mean when the domain of $X$ is infinite, we may consider instead the truncated mean, which discards one or both extremes of the inferred distribution.
-Figure \ref{fig:truncatedMean} shows the probability box for a truncated mean $\mu_{99\%}$ discarding the largest 1\% of the each sample from $\mathcal{F}_{N}^{[]}$.
-This can be considered the counterpart to the conditional value at risk ($\textrm{CVaR}_{99\%}$), which reports the mean of the remaining tail contribution: $\mu = 0.99 \mu_{99\%} + 0.01 \textrm{CVaR}_{99\%}$.
-Because the sample size $N=15$ is insufficient to meaningfully compute a 99\% quantile, we used 1000 data samples from the (0,1)-log-normal distribution instead.
-Note that the resulting upper and lower distributions are very similar, implying that the resulting uncertainty is predominantly probabilistic in nature.
-Estimates of the truncated mean are hardly affected by unknown features of the distribution.

-Finally, we estimate the location for the 99\% quantile $q_{99\%}$ (also known as the 0.99 value-at-risk), which is also the cutoff point for the truncated mean $\mu_{99\%}$.
-The resulting probability box and interval are shown in Fig. \ref{fig:VaR}.
-Table \ref{tab:intervals} summarizes all results.